AffiliateWP/affiliatewp-checkout-referrals/readme.txt

 1. Select how the Affiliate's should be displayed in the select menu
 1. Select what text is shown above the select menu at checkout

+**What is AffiliateWP?**

+[AffiliateWP](http://affiliatewp.com/ "AffiliateWP") provides a complete affiliate management system for your WordPress website that seamlessly integrates with all major WordPress e-commerce and membership platforms.
+It aims to provide everything you need in a simple, clean, easy to use system that you will love to use.

 == Installation ==

 1. Unpack the entire contents of this plugin zip file into your `wp-content/plugins/` folder locally